!-- NAVIGATION BAR BEGINS HERE-->

 U.S. and South Vietnamese forces relied on air superiority and overwhelming firepower to conduct search-and-destroy operations, involving ground forces, artillery and air strikes.

-The Vietnam War, America's longest modern war, ended in 1973 with the United States withdrawing their troops and abandoning their allies to the northern forces.
+The Vietnam War, one of America's longest modern wars, ended in 1973 with the United States withdrawing their troops and abandoning their allies to the northern forces.
 Fighting continued until 1975 when North Vietnamese forces overran Saigon and gained control of all of Vietnam.
 Before long, all of Indochina was under Communist rule.

 It should be noted that without the backing of the Soviet Union, and especially the Red Chinese, the logistical superiority of the United States would probably have led to a South Vietnamese victory in this struggle.
 But the Communist north had a consistent resupply of much needed men and supplies, and in the end, the inability of the South Vietnamese and their allies to cut off that supply determined the war's outcome.